Plat Survey Review

-Fee Schedule, will need to be paid and staff will then review the survey to insure that the it meets our
+Fee Schedule, will need to be paid and staff will then review the map to insure that it meets ORS 209.250 and our

 A Title Report or Plant Service Report will be required when recording Partitions, Subdivisions, Condominiums, or Cemeteries.
 The report will need to show all monetary encumbrances, covenants and restrictions, easements, rights-of-way and other non-monetary items of record along with the owners of record.
 The report needs to be 15 days old or less at the time of recording, so you will need to work with staff on timing issues.